-The following chart shows the overall score for the Chicco Bravo (in blue) as it compares to the competition we tested in this review.
+The following chart shows the overall score for the Chicco Bravo (in blue) as it compares to the competition we tested.

-The sections below include information on how the Bravo compared in each metric.
+The sections below provide information on how the Bravo's performance compared in each metric.

 Ease of Attaching Car Seat

 The Bravo earned a 6 of 10 for ease of car seat attachment.
-This score is slightly above average for the group, but not that impressive for a product that should work better with its native seat than other brand strollers with attached adapters.
-The Bravo is compatible with the Chicco Keyfit and the Chicco Keyfit 30 car seat.
+This score is slightly above average for the group, but not that impressive for a product that should work great with its native seat.
+The Bravo is compatible with the Chicco Keyfit and the Chicco Keyfit 30 infant car seat.
 The Chicco Keyfit 30 is the only carrier we tested with the Bravo.
-The high for this metric is 10 earned by the Doona Combo that is a car seat permanently connected to a stroller.

 Weight and Folded Size

-The Bravo earned a 3 of 10 for maneuverability, which is the lowest score in the group and a disappointment given that it ranked lower than frame strollers that aren't built for easy maneuvering.
-The high score for the group is the BOB Revolution with a 9 and features designed to improve performance in part because it is a jogging style stroller.
+The Bravo earned a 3 of 10 for maneuverability, which is the lowest score in the group and a disappointment given that it ranked lower than frame strollers that aren't built for maneuvering.

-This stroller 's hard to push and turn even on flat surfaces.
-It manages smaller space okay thanks to its size, but it is slow going and won't be a quick mover should you need to get out of someone's way.
-It requires pushing with two hands no matter what, so you won't have a free hand to answer your phone or take a sip of water while still moving.
-It struggled even more in rougher terrain and didn't turn that well in grass and gravel.
+This stroller's hard to push and turn even on flat surfaces.
+It manages smaller spaces okay thanks to its size, but it is slow going and won't be a quick mover should you need to get out of someone's way.
+It requires pushing with two hands, so you won't have a free hand to answer your phone or take a sip of water while strolling.
+It struggled more on rougher terrain and didn't turn well in grass and gravel.
 It wouldn't go over most bumps or the grate in our course.
-The flex in the frame makes it a bad choice for stairs or curbs because you have limited control on the descent.
+The flex in the frame makes it a bad choice for curbs because you have limited control on the descent.

 Ease of Use

-The Bravo has a large storage bin under the seat that fit our extra-large diaper bag inside.
-It has easy access from the rear only, which decreases when the toddler seat is fully reclined for use with the infant carrier because the bin sticks out farther than most of the competition.
-The maximum allowable weight for the bin is 10 lbs, which is about average for the group and neither disappoints like the Bugaboo Bee3 Combo's 8 lbs nor impresses like the UPPAbaby Vista Combo's 30 lbs max.
+The Bravo has a large storage bin that fit our extra-large diaper bag.
+It has easy access from the rear which decreases when the toddler seat is reclined for use with the infant carrier.
+The maximum allowable weight for the bin is 10 lbs, which is about average for the group.

 The Bravo also has a parent console with two shallow cup holders and a zippered pocket.
 This area has a weight limit of 3 lbs, but the cup holders aren't the best at holding cups (though smaller bottles and sippy cups worked well) and the zippered pocket is only large enough for lip gloss with no space large enough for keys or a phone.